Firework-Zz/LZU-INFO422-Influencing-Factors-behind-Video-Game-Sales/Final_Report.md

 ### 10.1 Strategic Recommendations

-**1. Partner with Established Publishers (Highest Impact)** Publisher brand scale is the single strongest predictor of game sales.
+**1. Partner with Established Publishers (Highest Impact)** Publisher brand scale is among the strongest predictors of game sales.
 New studios and independent developers should prioritize publishing partnerships with established entities to access distribution, marketing, and platform-access advantages.
-The data shows that publisher scale confers benefits that are difficult to replicate independently.

-**2. Prioritize Game Quality (Significant Impact)** While critic score alone shows weak correlation with sales, it ranks as the second most important feature in the Random Forest model, indicating non-linear effects.
+**2. Prioritize Game Quality (Significant Impact)** While critic score alone shows weak correlation with sales, it ranks as the second most important feature in the Random Forest model — indicating non-linear effects.
 Games scoring in the top decile (9.0+) demonstrate disproportionately higher sales.
-Investment in quality is justified, though it should not come at the expense of marketing and distribution.

 **3. Use Platform-Genre Strategy (Measurable Impact)** Platform-genre synergy is real and concentrated in specific combinations.
-Release planners should:
-- Pair Shooters with Xbox/PlayStation platforms
-- Pair RPGs with PlayStation and handheld platforms
-- Pair Sports titles with PlayStation and Nintendo platforms
-- Avoid niche genres on PC (where digital undercount distorts the data)
+Pair Shooters with Xbox/PlayStation, RPGs with PlayStation and handheld platforms, and Sports with PlayStation and Nintendo platforms.
+Avoid niche genres on PC where digital undercount distorts the data.

-**4. Tailor Regional Marketing (Measurable Impact)** Regional genre preferences are distinct and quantifiable:
-- **North America:** Emphasize Shooters, Sports, and Action in marketing
-- **Japan:** Emphasize RPGs and Visual Novels for local market campaigns
-- **Europe/PAL:** Racing and Platform genres have above-average resonance
+**4. Tailor Regional Marketing (Measurable Impact)** Regional genre preferences are distinct and quantifiable.
+Emphasize Shooters, Sports, and Action in North America; RPGs and Visual Novels in Japan; Racing and Platform games in Europe/PAL.

 **5. Use the Model as Decision Support (Risk Management)** The Random Forest model (R² = 0.39) is appropriate for mainstream mid-budget title forecasting but should not be the sole basis for budget allocation.
 Use the two-stage variant when blockbuster projects are under consideration.
-Supplement model forecasts with qualitative market research for high-stakes decisions.

 ### 10.2 Operational Recommendations

-- **Deploy Random Forest for general forecasting**, switching to the two-stage variant when blockbuster accuracy is prioritized.
+- **Deploy Random Forest** for general forecasting; switch to two-stage variant for blockbuster priority.
-- **Retrain quarterly** with updated VGChartz data to capture new releases, platform shifts, and evolving market dynamics.
+- **Retrain quarterly** with updated VGChartz data to capture new releases and platform shifts.
-- **Expand features** by incorporating marketing spend data, IP attributes, user review sentiment, and competitor release timing.
+- **Expand features** by incorporating marketing spend, IP attributes, and user review sentiment.
-- **Build regional sub-models** for North America, Europe/PAL, and Japan to address preference heterogeneity and data quality differences.
+- **Build regional sub-models** for NA, Europe/PAL, and Japan to address preference heterogeneity.
-- **Actively collect more blockbuster training samples** — the two-stage model demonstrates the architecture works, but blockbuster scarcity is the binding constraint on accuracy.
+- **Actively collect more blockbuster training samples** — data scarcity, not architecture, is the binding constraint.

 ---